jhsoftware/SimpleDNS-Docs/docs/ht_http.md

 ---
 Slug: how-to-use-the-http-api
+DocID: 21
 Keywords: HTTP API
-DocID: 21
 ---
 # How to use the HTTP API

-Simple DNS Plus includes a HTTP API through which you can perform most of the operations that are available through the GUI.
+Simple DNS Plus includes an HTTP API through which you can perform most of the operations that are available through the GUI.

 The HTTP API is [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) based and data is generally exchanged in [JSON](https://en.wikipedia.org/wiki/JSON) format.